Pharmacogenomic Testing Cost 2026: Real Prices from Free to $2,000

 Already Have DNA Data?

-If you have raw data from 23andMe, AncestryDNA, or another consumer DNA test, you can get your first pharmacogenomic report starting from $19.
+If you have raw data from 23andMe, AncestryDNA, or another consumer DNA test, you can get your pharmacogenomic results with Decode+, free to start.
 No doctor's order, no insurance authorization, no lab visit — just upload your data and get results in minutes.

 Upload Your Data